Hymns from Nineveh

 Hymns from Nineveh is a pop folk musical project of Danish singer and guitarist Jonas Petersen established in 2007 and signed to Warner Music Denmark.

 Jonas Petersen started with the 4-member indiepop band Attrap in 2006 and appeared in DR P3 program Elektriske Barometer.
-Although Attrap's release House of Dreams and the track "1234" found critical acclaim, and the project folded in 2007.
+Although Attrap's release House of Dreams and the track "1234" found critical acclaim, the project folded in 2007.

 After Attrap, Petersen started his solo music project Hymns from Nineveh, with live performances by Petersen (vocals and guitar), Nikolaj Paakjær (piano, organ and synthesizer), Jakob Brixen (electric guitar, banjo and shahi baaja, a type of Indian sitar), Jacob Haubjerg (bass) and Carl Andreas Brixen (drums).
 It took part in a number of festivals and live events.